 European Studies (Undergraduate Certificate)

-Offered by the School of International Service, a European studies certificate provides an opportunity for students to coordinate their courses around themes or regional expertise related to Europe.
+Offered by the School of International Service, the European Studies (Undergraduate Certificate) provides an opportunity for students to coordinate their courses around themes or regional expertise related to Europe.
 The certificate builds on American University's faculty members engaged in research and teaching on Eastern and Western Europe across all schools and departments, and AU Abroad programs in Europe, as well as other courses and programs offered overseas supervised by AU faculty.
 This certificate is open to students in all majors and disciplines.
 Offering a wide range of academic and professional courses on the region, the certificate is designed so that students can demonstrate substantive knowledge about specific aspects of European culture, history, politics, economics and society, as well as language competency, and complete an experiential learning experience such as an internship or study abroad that directly relates to Europe.

-- 18 credit hours of approved coursework with at least 9 credit hours at or above the 300-level with grades of B or better.
+- 18 credit hours of approved coursework with at least 9 credit hours at or above 300-level with grades of B or better.
 Grades of C- or D in certificate program courses are not accepted toward the fulfillment of certificate requirements, although these grades will be included in the calculation of the GPA.
-Students must have at least a 3.0 GPA in certificate courses in order to be awarded a certificate.
+Students must have a minimum 3.00 cumulative GPA in certificate courses in order to be awarded a certificate.
 Students in certificate programs must take a minimum of 6 credit hours during each 12-month period and complete the certificate in four years.
 International students must enroll in 9 credit hours each semester (except for summer).
 A maximum of 3 credit hours earned at an accredited college or university may be applied toward the certificate as transfer credit

 - Foreign language proficiency